How to design software to fail

 • Product development

 Designing software to fail means designing to automate software restoration and solutions.
-These safeguards help avoid massive service interruptions—and keep design teams in an agile, solution-oriented mindset.
-Let’s walk through some strategies for designing software to fail.
+Software that is designed to fail uses these safeguards to help avoid massive service interruptions—and keep design teams in an agile, solution-oriented mindset.

 Why is it important to design your software to fail?